fpgaminer/joyquality/README.md

 }
 ```

-Basically two paths for each entry plus a label.  **For now the training script only supports the winning image being the first image and it ignores the label.**  Your images don't have to be a particular size/format/etc, as long as PIL can load them.
+Basically two paths for each entry plus a label.  **For now the training script only supports the winning image being the first image, and the losing image being the second, and it ignores the label.**  Your images don't have to be a particular size/format/etc, as long as PIL can load them.
 The general rule of thumb is to have 10% test data.

 Then you can run the training script like this: